 If you want to swim in the cenotes in the Yucatan Peninsula then you should pack a bag with the following essential items.

 - Swimwear: An obvious one if you want to take a dip!
 Some of the cenotes have changing areas and bathrooms but it’s easier to just wear your swimmies under your clothes.
 I always have a basic white swimwear with me and I’m also obsessed with this white one with the cute ruffles!
-If you’re looking for something more on the budget side, check out this yellow criss cross ruffle swimsuit or this ruffles striped one-piece in deep green.
+If you’re looking for something more on the budget side, check out this slate blue criss cross ruffle swimsuit or this ruffles striped one-piece in red.
 (Yes, I might be too obsessed with ruffles, haha!)

 - Towel: Unfortunately cenotes in the Yucatan don’t offer towels for rental, so it’s important to have your own.
 I recommend having a good quality microfibre towel as these are super light, ultra soft and dry very quickly.